nlpaueb/multi-eurlex/README.md

 ### Credits

-Thanks to @Essex97 for pointing out minor bugs in the codebase.
+Thanks to @Essex97 for expanding the codebase.